 Our commitment to Safety

 Your child's safety is our first priority.
-Each year, staff participate in two mandatory trainings in preparation for camp.
-These trainings cover topics such as inclusion counseling, respect, fire safety, confidentiality, ethics, moral behaviour, and anti-bullying.
+Each year, staff participate in pre-camp training.
+This training covers topics such as inclusion counseling, respect, fire safety, confidentiality, ethics, moral behaviour, and anti-bullying.

 Our staff is committed to safety and for that reason each staff member is certified in First Aid and CPR and has a routine police check on file.
 We hire on-site medical staff and hire NLS certified lifeguards.
 Our staff ratio is typically 1 staff member per 3 campers.